chrisgrieser/nvim-tinygit/README.md

   stages all changes before doing so (`git add -A`).
 Optionally trigger a `git push` afterward.
 - Quick commands for amend, stash, fixup, and squash commits.
-- Search issues & PRs.
+- Search **issues & PRs**.
 Open the selected issue or PR in the browser.
-- Open the GitHub URL of the current file or selection.
+- Open the **GitHub URL** of the current file or selection.
-- Search the file history for a string ("git pickaxe"), show results in a diff with filetype syntax highlighting.
+- **Search the file history** for a string ("git pickaxe"), show results in a diff with filetype syntax highlighting, correctly following file renamings.
-- Various improvements for interactive rebasing when using nvim as sequence editor.
+- Highlighting improvements for interactive **rebasing** when using nvim as sequence editor.

 ## Installation